Intensive Outpatient Program ASAM 2.1 (IOP)

 Working forward together to maintain sobriety

-ASAM Level 2.1 Intensive Outpatient Services (IOP) as defined in 12VAC30-130-5090 are a structured program of skilled treatment services for adults, children and adolescents.
-IOP service delivery requires a minimum of 3 service hours per service day to achieve 9 to 19 hours of services per week for adults and 6 to 19 hours of services per week for children and adolescents.
+ASAM Level 2.1 Intensive Outpatient Services (IOP) as defined in 12VAC30-130-5090 are a structured program of skilled treatment services for adults.
+IOP service delivery requires a minimum of 3 service hours per service day to achieve 9 to 19 hours of services per week for adults.

 Paying For This Service